igvteam/igv/docs/igvtools_readme.txt

 The recognized commands are tile, count, sort, and index.
 Note that these utilities are for working with ascii file formats, including SAM, but do not work with BAM files.
-For manipulating BAM files use samtools.
+For manipulating BAM files use samtools (http://samtools.sourceforge.net/).

 ---------------------------------------------------------------------------
 Command "tile"